 Speaking of invoices, this is a key part of being freelancer and something that Xero covers very well.
 You can easily customize your invoices with your brand’s name, colors and logo.
 You can also add lines for sales taxes and other expenses, such as receipt reimbursements.

-Receiving payments from clients is very efficient too since Xero works with payment providers such as Stripe and PayPal.
+Receiving payments from clients is very efficient too since Xero Accounting works with payment providers and other connected apps, such as Stripe and Zapier.
 You can also choose to only accept credit cards, PayPal payments or both.

 Xero Accounting pricing plans

 One thing I really like about Xero is that they seem to have small business owners in mind.
 From the way the product works to their pricing plans it’s all very functional and budget-friendly.

 - Starter – costing $6 per month, the Starter package from Xero allows you to create and send 5 invoices, 5 bills and reconcile 20 bank transactions.
 You can import tax software as well as prepare W2s and 1099s.
 With all the pricing plans you can have unlimited users and access to customer service help 24/7.